 4. Occipital Lobe Stroke

-The occipital lobe, the final type of cortical stroke, plays a large role in your vision.
-As a result, and occipital lobe stroke often results in vision difficulties like central vision loss, cortical blindness, visual hallucinations, or other secondary effects.
+The occipital lobe plays a large role in your vision.
+As a result, an occipital lobe stroke (a type of cortical stroke) often results in vision difficulties.
+This can include central vision loss, cortical blindness, visual hallucinations, or other secondary effects like prosopagnosia.

 Learn more about occipital lobe stroke »